Pay for dentists

 Dentists in training

-Newly qualified dentists who want to work in the NHS must undertake dental foundation training for one year, from April 2022 the annual salary is £36,288.
-This allowance is set through the General Dental Services Statement of Financial Entitlements Directions issued annually by the Department of Health and Social Care.
+Newly qualified dentists who want to work in the NHS must undertake dental foundation training for one year, from April 2023 the annual salary is £38,472.
+This allowance is set through the Primary Dental Services Statement of Financial Entitlements Directions issued annually by the Department of Health and Social Care (the 2024 figure is not yet confirmed).

 After completing their dental foundation training, dentists can either choose to work in a dental practice or enter dental core training.